 It doesn’t matter if everything else is perfect, different colours, or a fountain pen with ballpoint means the document is invalid.
 Both you and your witnesses must use the same pen throughout the entirety of the document – including when you are dating it.

-Never remove the staples already in a document.
+Never remove the staples already in a legal document.
 Reattaching pages and leaving multiple holes in the document means you will need to start over with a new document.

 This can be extremely frustrating when you have gone to the trouble of getting qualified witnesses in the same place at the same time – and you now need to bring them back again.

-If assembling a will at home, staples must go in the top left corner.
+If assembling a Will at home, staples must go in the top left corner.
 If you need to un-staple and re-staple – you need to reprint and start again.

-The strict rules also mean you cannot attach anything to a will..
-No paper clips, bull-clips or anything which marks the paper.
+The strict rules also mean you cannot attach anything to a Will: No paper clips, bull-clips or anything which marks the paper.

 You need to make sure your two witnesses to the Will are with you when you sign your Will, and they see you physically sign in front of their eyes.
-This is because a witness can be called to court to give evidence to say they physically saw you sign the document.
+This is because a witness can be called to court to give evidence to say they physically saw you sign that legal document.

 Powers of Attorney work a bit different.
 You will need your two witnesses - one of them being an authorised person) to see you sign your Power of Attorney.
 However, you do not need your appointed attorney/s to be present when you sign.
 Your appointed attorneys can sign their acceptance of the role at a later date with their own independent witness, and this witness does not need to be the same witness you have used.

-All witnesses must be independent to you – meaning they cannot be family members, partners or anyone mentioned in the documents.
+All witnesses must be independent to you – meaning they cannot be family members, partners or anyone mentioned in the legal documents.

 Take some time to read the instructions, it can help you avoid frustrating errors later.
 We have a full list of qualified witnesses available on our website here.